neogeno/shango-lightning-wallet/README.md

 #### 5.
 #### Shango is running on Amazon.
 I don't like AWS.
 The Government can force them to shutdown my node.
 Besides, Jeff Bezos is part of the illuminati and the secret world order!

-Firstly, Shango allows you to connect to your own Raspberry Pi, PC, Linux or Mac LND server that you setup yourself so the AWS node is **optional**.
+Firstly, as stated many times before, Shango allows you to connect to your own Raspberry Pi, PC, Linux or Mac LND server that you setup yourself so the AWS node is **optional**.

 Not everyone can or wants to run their own full Lightning node though.
 So the AWS is the instant lightning-as-a-service option for the rest of us who just want to download an app and get it working right away.